Planck Star Bounce Time Calculator

 Minimum Bounce Radius Scaling Relation

-A separate scaling relation is often used for the minimum radius reached at the bounce.
-A simple choice consistent with some loop quantum gravity arguments is
+A separate scaling relation is commonly used for the minimum radius reached at the bounce.
+A simple choice consistent with some loop quantum gravity arguments is:

 Minimum Planck star radius